SANDF activity rip-off: ‘The General’ is unmasked

 But this is not the first time Ndaba has hit the spotlight over alleged misrepresentations and making people pay for services no longer rendered.

-Last yr, he was also in hot water for allegedly luring former Namibian freedom opponents to Pretoria on promises of pension payouts for their offerings in the course of the pre-independence struggle in that us of a.
+Last year, he was also in hot water for allegedly luring former Namibian freedom opponents to Pretoria on promises of pension payouts for their offerings during the pre-independence struggle in that US.

-According to the men who heeded his name, they had been stored prisoner and assaulted earlier than they were ordered out of South Africa.
+According to the men who heeded his name, they had been stored prisoners and assaulted earlier than they were ordered out of South Africa.

-In the same yr, Ndaba also promised former South West Africa Territorial Force participants and Koevoet infantrymen payouts from the previous apartheid government.
+In the same year, Ndaba also promised former South West Africa Territorial Force participants and Koevoet foot soldiers payouts from the previous apartheid government.

-On Tuesday, a collection of young people elderly between 18 and 30 had been discovered at the streets of Karen Park, north of Pretoria, with luggage, blankets, and other belongings.
+On Tuesday, a collection of young people aged between 18 and 30 was discovered on the streets of Karen Park, north of Pretoria, with luggage, blankets, and other belongings.

 He allegedly introduced them to the town on the pretext of educating them for SANDF jobs.
 They have been kicked out of a house because of unpaid rent.